oracle/docker-images/OracleDataIntegrator/README.md

         ORACLE_PDB=odipdb
         ORACLE_PWD=Welcome1

-The Database 12.2.0.1 container can be started from the [GitHub Location](https://github.com/oracle/docker-images/tree/master/OracleDatabase/dockerfiles/12.2.0.1).
-Follow the instructions to create a 12.2.0.1 based enterprise edition database or image can be pulled from OCR or DockerStore

 Sample Command to Start the Database is as follows

          $ docker run --name ODI122126Database  -p 1521:1521 -p 5500:5500 -v /scratch/DockerVolume/ODIVolume/DB:/opt/oracle/oradata --env-file ./db.env.list  oracle/database:12.2.0.1-ee